apache/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

    .. important::

-       If the allowlist is configured, requests will only be accepted from these IP addresses and must be prefaced with the PROXY v1/v2 header.
+       If the allowlist is configured, requests will only be accepted from these IP addresses for all ports designated for Proxy Protocol in the :ts:cv:`proxy.config.http.server_ports` configuration, regardless of whether
+       the connections have the Proxy Protocol header.

 1. HTTP Forwarded Header